NIRCam WFSS Field of View

 Full spectrum field of view tables

 Table 1 contains the extent of the full spectrum field of view when Grism R is paired with each available filter for module A and B. The coordinates are given in pixels in each detector's ideal coordinate system.
+These numbers are for a source placed at the center of the field in the y- direction.

 Table 1.
 Full spectrum field of view for NIRCam WFSS Grism R observations in each available filter